hbctraining/scRNA-seq/lessons/02_SC_generation_of_count_matrix.md

 	- More accurate quantification through use of unique molecular identifiers distinguishing biological duplicates from amplification (PCR) duplicates
 	- Larger number of cells sequenced allows better identity of cell type populations
 	- Cheaper per cell cost
+	- Best results with > 10,000 cells

 - **Full length sequencing:**
 	- Detection of isoform-level differences in expression
 	- Identification of allele-specific differences in expression
 	- Deeper sequencing of a smaller number of cells
+	- Best for samples with low number of cells

 Many of the same analysis steps need to occur for 3'-end sequencing as for full-length, but 3' protocols have been increasing in popularity and consist of a few more steps in the analysis.
 Therefore, our materials are going to detail the analysis of data from these 3' protocols with a focus on the droplet-based methods (inDrops, Drop-seq, 10X Genomics).